Harmontown/harmontown.github.io/docs/_episodes/303/index.md

 title:                "All the Shingle Ladies"
 image:                "episode-placeholder.jpg"
 description: >
   Dan reacts to being diagnosed with Shingles by bringing a bed on stage and eating eggs.
 Fellow podcasters Keith Malley and Chemda Khalili join Jeff and Schrab in Dan's bed to discuss infectious diseases.

-  Featuring Dan Harmon, Jeff Bryan Davis, Spence...
+Featuring Dan Harmon, Jeff Bryan Davis, Spencer Crittenden, Keith Malley, Chemda Khalili and Rob Schrab.
 showDate:
 releaseDate:          "2018-05-02 10:00:00Z"
 duration:             "01:59:15"